rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise1/README.md

 done
 ```

-**Understanding the difference**:
-- **Health checks** (liveness probes): Tell Kubernetes if the application is alive
-- **Readiness checks** (readiness probes): Tell Kubernetes if the application is ready to receive traffic
-- Notice how readiness occasionally fails - this simulates real dependencies being unavailable
+Health checks (liveness probes) tell Kubernetes if the application is alive and should be restarted if failing.
+Readiness checks (readiness probes) tell Kubernetes if the application is ready to receive traffic and should be removed from load balancing if not ready.
+Notice how readiness occasionally fails, which simulates real dependencies being unavailable.

 ---

 ## Final Objective

-By completing this exercise, you should be able to explain:
+By completing this exercise, you should be able to demonstrate:

-**Verification Checkboxes**:

-- Application starts without errors and shows structured log output
-- Home endpoint returns JSON with application information
-- Stores endpoint returns store data (may occasionally return 503 errors)
-- Health endpoint always returns 200 status with health information
-- Ready endpoint returns 200 status approximately 95% of the time
-- Metrics endpoint returns Prometheus-formatted metrics data
-- Browser access works through GitHub Codespaces port forwarding
-- Load testing generates visible changes in metrics output
+The application starts without errors and shows structured log output.
+The home endpoint returns JSON with application information while the stores endpoint returns store data but may occasionally return 503 errors as designed.
+The health endpoint always returns 200 status with health information, while the ready endpoint returns 200 status approximately 95% of the time.
+The metrics endpoint returns Prometheus-formatted metrics data, browser access works through GitHub Codespaces port forwarding, and load testing generates visible changes in metrics output.

 ### Verification Questions